 Reusable placemats like these are also a favorite of mine because you never know how clean surfaces are while traveling.
 After a quick clean-off, the placemats neatly fold up and can be stowed in your backpack.
 Airplane trays, restaurants, and hotel rooms all benefit from them.

 Best Food Containers for Traveling

 Hopefully, you’ve discovered a good lunch bag from our list, but it’s also a good idea to look for durable reusable containers.
 It will keep items fresher for longer and prevent damage during transportation.

 These are my top three recommendations for food storage when traveling.

-Bento boxes are one of my favourite things.
+Bento boxes are one of my favorite things.
 They usually contain many compartments for food storage, each of which is hermetically sealed to ensure that nothing spills into the next compartment.
-Bentgo’s bento box is my favourite design.
+Bentgo’s bento box is my favorite design.
 It includes five food storage areas, allowing you to prepare a complete dinner as well as snacks for your children.

-Finally, it comes in three distinct colours, so if you have three kids like myself, you’ll never be confused about which box belongs to whom.
+Finally, it comes in three distinct colors, so if you have three kids like myself, you’ll never be confused about which box belongs to whom.